Conference Theme - Successful Implementation of a CADD System

 Concurrent sessions

-1. Karsten Reinhardt - Getting Started, Learning from the Indiana University
+- Getting Started, Learning from the Indiana University

 Experience

-2. Steve Means & Fred
+Steve Means

-Moser - Bringing Survey-Grade Data into GIS, Part
+- Bringing Survey-Grade Data into GIS, Part

 2

-3. Scott Shader - Cost Saving Benefits at MU through Implementing a Space
+- Cost Saving Benefits at MU through Implementing a Space

 Management System via the World Wide Web